Introduction to Cloud-Native and Mesh Security

 DevSecOps teams have to observe that there is a complete product supply chain that comprises several parts and adjusts to the product development lifecycle structure.
 Cloud-first or those covering cloud-native technologies have to analyze their own program, 3rd party code, and its entire supporting architecture – employing micro-segmentation at the network level of containers is no more enough to prevent attacks or vulnerabilities occurrence like data breaches.
 We, the CloudCodes team, dig deeper into where cloud-native security is guided, what’s next with network security monitoring system to strengthen it, mesh performance, and how multi-level network controls could provide comfort to the DevSecOps team for working safely and uninterrupted programming statements and activities.

 Some of the Major Data Points Regarding Security

-Automate Ways to Threat Hunting – If standards act as enforcement layer of aimed services behavior, threat hunting shows the major demand of “sugar coating” to cloud-native app deployments.
-Alike the enforcement layer solution, threat hunting approach demands for a smart and automatic framework that consolidates with CI/CD and scales with as your deployments develop.
+- Automate Ways to Threat Hunting – If standards act as an enforcement layer of aimed services behavior, threat hunting shows the major demand of “sugar coating” to cloud-native app deployments.
+Alike the enforcement layer solution, the threat hunting approach demands a smart and automatic framework that consolidates with CI/CD and scales as your deployments develop.
 This measure basically needs to be addressed in the zero trusts mentally and explored out of the network to the developer phase and then, complete SDLC.